cureos/csj2k/README.md

 ## Usage

-The Portable Class Library provides interfaces for bitmap rendering, file I/O and logging.
+The Portable Class Library provides interfaces for image rendering, file I/O and logging.

 On .NET, both `System.Drawing.Bitmap` and `WriteableBitmap` images can be managed, but not simultaneously.
 By default, `WriteableBitmap` is managed.
 To work with `Bitmap` images instead, register the corresponding image creator: